k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 ##### Admin Role Settings

-When LDAP is used as an authenticator, an admin role is automatically created for Fabric bootstrap.
+When LDAP is used as an authenticator, an admin role is automatically created for Fabric Bootstrap.
 The admin role's name should be configured in the *admin_privileges* configuration file (Use $K2_HOME/config.template/admin_privileges.template file as reference).

 The role's name should be provided by IT / LDAP owner (we assume he will create a dedicated role, to be used as K2view admin role).